On This Day In 2011: Manchester United Demolished Arsenal 8-2 With This Team

 The likes of Robin van Persie, Aaron Ramsey and Laurent Koscielny featured but it wasn't enough.

-Wayne Rooney scored a hat-trick, Ashley Young smashed in two long range efforts while Danny Welbeck, Nani and Ji-Sung Park also found the scoresheet in an 8-2 rout.
+Wayne Rooney scored a hat-trick, Ashley Young smashed in two long-range efforts while academy graduate Danny Welbeck, tricky winger Nani and the hard-working Ji-Sung Park found the scoresheet in an 8-2 rout at The Theatre Of Dreams.

 Months earlier, Ferguson fielded an even weaker side in their FA Cup quarter-final against Arsenal, naming Brazilian brothers Rafael and Fabio in midfield.